 Every March a new test is published for each level of the Curriculum.
 The written part of each exam covers the Reading and Vocabulary requirements.
 A Listening section tests aural perception, with the teacher playing from a Teachers Guide; and the Playing test is scored by the teacher on a keyboard scoring form on the back page of each exam, starting with a number of points and deducting for note or fingering errors.
 (An Applied Skills form is also available for teachers of instruments other than piano.
 In the classroom, the scales and chords can even be sung.)
 Each exam has 100 points, plus a two-point Bonus Question, for a total of 102 points.
 A score of 90 or better qualifies a student for the Honor Roll.

 Teachers receive a TEST KIT including all test materials: examination papers, keyboard scoring forms, listening guides, answer keys, and certificates.
-For orders placed before the March 1 publication date, the fee is $3 per student.
-After March 1, the fee is $3.25 per student.
+Fees are given on the order form.
 The exams are available only until September 1 each year.

 The idea of having an annual exam in a new edition every year is to minimize the practice of teaching to the test.
 We want our students to learn all the required key signatures, for example, not just the ones we know are on the exam.
 We want them to practice all the required scales and cadences, not just those they will be asked to play on exam day.
 By limiting the availability of the exams, teachers and students alike face a fresh challenge every year.